-The GoodFilled with all kinds of wacky situations, weird encounters, and silly fun, "Space Quest III" is perhaps the most typical game of the series, its most "pure" representative.
-Together with its fantastic Space Quest IV, it is also the one fans of the series usually remember most fondly.
+The GoodThe first Space Quest pretty much defined the whole series with its lighthearted, amusing space tale about an extraordinary janitor who keeps surviving against all odds.
+The second installment was less funny and focused more on various hazards.
+Space Quest III goes back to the template of the first game, but enhances it with more humor and personality.
+Filled with all kinds of wacky situations, weird encounters, and silly fun, Space Quest III is perhaps the most typical game of the series, its most "pure" representative.
+Together with its sequel, it is also the one fans of the series usually remember most fondly.

-Technically, this game was a big step forwards compared to its predecessor; with a new, updated version of classic Sierra text-based interface, the game's interaction became richer, more intelligent and satisfying.
-The graphics were also much more impressive than in the first two installments; until now, "Space Quest III" is remembered as one of the finest examples of late EGA graphics.
-Even compared to other Sierra games made with the same engine, like Quest for Glory II or the second and third of Leisure Suit Larry games, the graphics of "Space Quest III" had something that made it stand out.
+Technically, this game is a noticeable step forwards compared to its immediate predecessor; with a new, updated version of classic Sierra text-based interface, the game's interaction became richer, more intelligent and satisfying.
+The graphics are also much more impressive than in the first two installments; until now, Space Quest III is remembered as one of the finest examples of late EGA art.
+Even compared to other Sierra games made with the same engine, those visuals have something that make them stand out.

-The game presents a great variety of locations, classical Space Quest-style planet-hopping that was lacking in the second game.
-From a spaceship graveyard to intergalactic burger restaurant and a strange semi-abandoned planet, the locations of "Space Quest III" always kept the player interested, pressing him to continue playing and to see where would he be taken next.
+The game presents a good variety of locations, classical Space Quest-style planet-hopping that was lacking in the second game.
+From a spaceship graveyard to an intergalactic burger restaurant, from a mysterious planet with a purple surface and a shop that sells tourist souvenirs to the headquarters of an evil corporation, the locations of Space Quest III always keep the player interested, pressing him to continue playing and see where he would be taken next.